gyanantaran/emergent-garden/README.md

 * Pygame was chosen for visualisation, as it is a popular library for game development in Python and provides a simple interface for handling graphics and user input.
 * The simulation was designed to be highly customisable, with a large number of adjustable parameters for both the particle system and the

+## Contributing

+Contributions are welcome!
+Feel free to open a pull request or submit an issue if you find any bugs or have any suggestions for new features.

+## License

+This project is licensed under the MIT License.
+See the `LICENSE` file for more information.